Why Random Pruning Is All We Need to Start Sparse: Appendix

-\textbf{Proof of Theorem \ref{thm:existence-single}} A two hidden layer network can approximate a single hidden layer target network as explained in Section \ref{thm:existence-single}. $(q_0, q_1, q_2)$ are the overparametrization factors in each layer in the source network which ensure that we can find the links that we need in our WLT construction.
+\textbf{Proof of Theorem \ref{thm:existence-single}} A two hidden layer network can approximate a single hidden layer target network as explained in Section \ref{thm:existence-single}. $(q_0, q_1, q_2)$ are the overparametrization factors in each layer in the source network which ensure that we can find the links that we need in the ER network.
 Why would we need any form of overparametrization?
 Different from the SLT construction, we do not need to employ multiple parameters to approximate a single parameter and thus do not use any subset sum approximation.
-Our trainability assumption allows us to define the parameters of the ER source network so that a target network is exactly represented (i.e. with $\epsilon = 0$).
+We choose the weights in the ER network such that they are exactly the corresponding weights of the target network.
 Yet, we still need to prove that we can find all required nonzero entries in our mask.
 To increase the probability that a target link exists, we also create multiple copies of input neurons.
 As in the SLT construction, we prune the neurons in first layer to univariate neurons and choose the bias large enough so that the ReLU acts essentially as an identity function. $p_0 > 0$ can thus be arbitrary, as long as flow is preserved.
 Note that $q_2 = 1$, as the output neurons for the source and target should be identical $n_{T, 2} = n_{S, 2}$.
 The last layer (output layer) in the target contain $n_{T, 2}$ neurons and the penultimate layer $n_{T, 1}$.
 In the source network, we create $q_1$ copies of each neuron in the second layer of the target network such that $n_{S, 1} = q_1 \times n_{T, 1}$.
 Our goal is to bound the width of Layer 1 in the ER network such that there is at least one nonzero edge in the ER network for every nonzero target weight.
 To lower bound $q_1$, each nonzero weight $w_{T, ij}^{(2)}$ must have at least one nonzero weight (edge) in the source network with sufficiently high probability, i.e., every neuron in the output layer $n_{S,2}$ must have a nonzero edge to every block in the previous layer $n_{S,1}$ as explained in Figure \ref{fig:lt-schematic}.
 The probability that at least one such edge exists for each output neuron is given as $\left(1- (1-p_2)^{q_1} \right)^{m_{T,2}} $.

 Similarly, we can compute the probability that each neuron in the second layer of the source $n_{S, 1}$ has at least one nonzero edge to to each of the univariate blocks in the first layer as $\left(1- (1-p_1)^{q_0} \right)^{m_{T,1} \times q_1}$.
 Since each layer construction is independent from the other, the above probabilities can be multiplied to obtain the probability that we can represent the entire target network as